akeneo/pim-api-docs/content/rest-api/responses.md

 ```

 ### 429 error
-Over solliciting the API results in a `429 Too Many Requests` response.
+Over-soliciting the API results in a `429 Too Many Requests` response.
 A Retry-After header is set in the response to indicate the time to wait before the next retry.

 #### Example